Module checking of pushdown multi-agent systems: --hardness of ATL* pushdown module-checking

-Let $\Prop =\MainP\cup \{check_1,check_2,check_3,\widehat{check_3}\}$.
-We now formally define the $\Prop$-labeled trees associated with the \emph{accepting} strategy trees of $\GS(\PS)$, i.e. the strategy trees where each play from the root visits a $\{f\}$-labeled node.
+Recall that $\Prop =\MainP\cup \{check_1,check_2,check_3,\widehat{check_3}\}$.
+We now formally define the $\Prop$-labeled trees associated with the \emph{accepting} environment strategy trees of $\GS(\PS)$, i.e. the environment strategy trees where each path from the root visits an $\{acc\}$-labeled node.
 In the following, a $2^{AP}$-labeled tree is \emph{minimal} if the children of each node have distinct labels.
-A \emph{branching-node} of a tree is a node having at least two distinct children.
-A \emph{tree-code} is a \emph{finite minimal} $2^{AP}$-labeled tree $\tpl{T,\Lab}$ such that \begin{itemize} \item for each maximal path $\pi$ from the root, $\Lab(\pi)$ is a sequence of ATM configuration codes; \item a node $x$ is labeled by $\{f\}$ iff $x$ is a leaf; \item each node labeled by $\{\forall\}$ has two children, one labeled by $\{l\}$ and one labeled by $\{r\}$. \end{itemize}
+A \emph{branching node} of a tree is a node having at least two distinct children.